documentcloud/underscore-contrib/examples/walk-examples.js.md

       return el.children;
     });

-The resulting object has the contains functions as `_.walk`, but parameterized to use the custom walking behavior:
+The resulting object has the same functions as `_.walk`, but parameterized to use the custom walking behavior:

     var buttons = domWalker.filter(_.walk.preorder, function(el) {